 Sometimes, the path to progression isn’t set in stone.
 However, improving your skills, intelligence, and abilities career-wise will always help you achieve more.
 We’ve compiled a list of 10 ways in which you can progress and set goals for yourself professionally to help improve your development.

 Take an online course

 With the advancement of technology and education, there are a wide variety of ways to learn and improve in the workforce.
 Technology continues to involve, and one MIT researcher we know is working to make an AI educational experience for high school students.
-Take advantage of the multiple resources out there and learn something new.
+Take advantage of the multiple resources out there to create an online course or to learn something new from existing online courses.
 Whether it’s Udemy or Lynda or Codeacadamy, there are a lot of free or very affordable online courses that you can take to improve your skills.

 If you want to take it a step further, there are also often free courses available online from large universities such as Harvard.
 So whether there’s a skill you are looking to improve, or a related talent in your field - setting a goal to grow your skills can be easily done.

 Learn or adopt a new tool

 With so many tools, apps, and software available, learning a new tool can help you progress your career.
 Switching to a new tool to increase productivity, or help you automate processes is a quick and easy way to be more efficient.
 Or, simultaneously, learning a tool that you don’t know but could help you in your day-to-day work-flow is also a quick and easy way to become more productive with your work.
 Setting a goal to adopt or learn a new tool to progress your career is a great way to increase your career-belt.

 Emotional intelligence is becoming increasingly important in the workforce.
 Being emotionally intelligent not only makes you a better leader, but it helps you in your personal life as well.
 TalentSmart found that emotional intelligence is the strongest predictor of job performance, explaining a full 58 percent of success in all types of jobs.